Two Types of Dry Eye Require Two Different Treatments

 Age and Medications Are Just Two Causes

 Women are more prone to developing dry eye.
-Your risk naturally increases as you age.
+Your risk also naturally increases as you age.

 Certain medications such as antihistamines, birth control, antidepressants, and acne medications can increase your risk.
 Additionally, some medical conditions including diabetes, rheumatoid arthritis, and thyroid disorders can make you more susceptible.
 Dry eye is also a common complaint among patients with blepharitis or skin conditions such as rosacea.